brownplt/pyret-lang/tools/benchmark/README.md

 `npm install platform && npm install benchmark`

-To measure the performance of Pyret programs which are in *.arr files, simply run
+To measure the performance of a Pyret program from a file, simply run

 `node measure-program <filename>`

-To measure the performance of programs which are Javascript strings, it may be easiest to copy examples.js and examples-code.js, editing, then running examples.js in node.
+To measure the performance of programs which are Javascript strings, it may be easiest to copy examples.js and examples-code.js, editing the latter, then running examples.js in node.
 The data directory contains the output of these examples.

 To run the tests, ensuring that the individual components run successfully, run tests.js in node.